Transcribed by Roy

 transports PRINCESS MAUD and TYNEWALL (TYNWALD)

-French crane lighters GEORGES DE JOLLY & ANDRE BLONDEL
+French crane lighters GEORGES DE JOLLY & ANDRE

 TRELAWNEY ordered to Barry (1648)